sambow7/sambow7/README.md

 <h1 align="center">Hi 👋, I'm Sam</h1>
 <h3 align="center">A passionate Full-Stack Developer from Seattle</h3>

-- 👨‍💻 All of my projects are available at [https://github.com/sambow7](https://github.com/sambow7)
+- 🔭 Currently studying Full Stack Development at <a href="https://generalassemb.ly/">General Assembly</a>
+- ❤️‍🔥 **Full Stack Development** with JavaScript, React, and Python.
+- 🌍 Open to collaborations, freelance work, and networking opportunities
 - 📫 How to reach me **samhbowen@gmail.com**
+- 👨‍💻 All of my projects are available ...here
 - ⚡ Fun fact I love to sleep in the woods 🏕️

 #### <ins>Skills</ins>